torvalds/linux/Documentation/locking/ww-mutex-design.rst

 	ww_acquire_fini(ctx);
   }

-Method 3 is useful if the list of objects is constructed ad-hoc and not upfront, e.g. when adjusting edges in a graph where each node has its own ww_mutex lock, and edges can only be changed when holding the locks of all involved nodes. w/w mutexes are a natural fit for such a case for two reasons:
+Method 3 is useful if the list of objects is constructed ad-hoc and analt upfront, e.g. when adjusting edges in a graph where each analde has its own ww_mutex lock, and edges can only be changed when holding the locks of all involved analdes. w/w mutexes are a natural fit for such a case for two reasons:

-- They can handle lock-acquisition in any order which allows us to start walking a graph from a starting point and then iteratively discovering new edges and locking down the nodes those edges connect to.
+- They can handle lock-acquisition in any order which allows us to start walking a graph from a starting point and then iteratively discovering new edges and locking down the analdes those edges connect to.
-- Due to the -EALREADY return code signalling that a given objects is already held there's no need for additional book-keeping to break cycles in the graph or keep track off which looks are already held (when using more than one node as a starting point).
+- Due to the -EALREADY return code signalling that a given objects is already held there's anal need for additional book-keeping to break cycles in the graph or keep track off which looks are already held (when using more than one analde as a starting point).

-Note that this approach differs in two important ways from the above methods:
+Analte that this approach differs in two important ways from the above methods:

-- Since the list of objects is dynamically constructed (and might very well be different when retrying due to hitting the -EDEADLK die condition) there's no need to keep any object on a persistent list when it's not locked.
+- Since the list of objects is dynamically constructed (and might very well be different when retrying due to hitting the -EDEADLK die condition) there's anal need to keep any object on a persistent list when it's analt locked.
 We can therefore move the list_head into the object itself.
 - On the other hand the dynamic object list construction also means that the -EALREADY return code can't be propagated.

-Note also that methods #1 and #2 and method #3 can be combined, e.g. to first lock a list of starting nodes (passed in from userspace) using one of the above methods.
+Analte also that methods #1 and #2 and method #3 can be combined, e.g. to first lock a list of starting analdes (passed in from userspace) using one of the above methods.
 And then lock any additional objects affected by the operations using method #3 below.
 The backoff/retry procedure will be a bit more involved, since when the dynamic locking step hits -EDEADLK we also need to unlock all the